Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   }}
 ~~~

-The Subscribe function just like the Promise, to work with ansyrnchious or non blocking operations.
-Due to the delay of getting data, to avoid the thread of getting blocked we use the Subscribe to notify when it's ready.
+The Subscribe function, just like the Promise, is used to work with asynchronous or non blocking operations.
+To avoid the thread of getting blocked we use the Subscribe to notify when it's ready.

-Inside the posts.component.html we display the data in our view.
+Inside the **post.component.html** we display the data in our view.

 ~~~
 <ul class="list-group">